wgm/cerb-book/en/03-quickstart_admin/00-checklist.markdown

 	xcache.cacher = Off

-Then you can add the following option in your helpdesk's vhost configuration or an `.htaccess` file:
+Then you can add the following option in your virtual host configuration or an `.htaccess` file:

 	php_flag xcache.cacher On